Helpful Surigaonon Phrases Before you Travel to Siargao Island

 Siargao Surigaonon Phrases

-Basic greeting according to the time of the day.
+Basic greetings according to the time of the day.

 Marajaw is equivalent to Cebuano’s maayo or good in English.